DaleOrders/AWS-Study-Notes/README.md

 ### 1.13.5.
 Serverless

 This is not one single thing, you manage few if any servers.
-This aims to remove overhead and risk as much as possible.
+This aims to remove operational overhead and risk as much as possible.
 Applications are a collection of small and specialized functions that do one thing really well and then stop.

-These functions are stateless and run in ephemeral environments.
-Every time they run, they obtain the data that they need, they do something and then optionally, they store the result persistently somehow or deliver the output to something else.
+These functions are stateless and run in ephemeral or temporary environments.
+Every time they run, they obtain the data that they need, they do something and then either store the result persistently or deliver the output to something else.

-Serverless architecture should use function-as-a-service (FaaS) products such as Lambda for any general processing need.
-Lambda as a service is billed based on execution duration and functions only run when there a form of execution is happening.
-Because serverless is event-driven, it means while not being used a serverless architecture should be very close to zero cost until something in that environment generates an event.
+Serverless architecture should use function-as-a-service (FaaS) products such as Lambda for any general processing needs.
+Lambda as a service is billed based on execution duration and functions only run when execution is happening.
+Because serverless is event-driven, it means while not being used a serverless architecture cost should be very close to zero  until something in that environment generates an event.
 Serverless architectures generally have no persistent usage of compute within that system.

 Serverless environments should use, where possible, managed services.
 It shouldn't re-invent the wheel.
 Examples include using S3 for any persistent object storage or dynamoDB for any persistent data storage and third party identity providers such as Google, Twitter, Facebook, or even corporate identities such as LDAP & Active Directory instead of building your own.
 Other services that AWS provides such as Elastic Transcoder can be used to convert media files or manipulate these files in other ways such as into different video sizes.

 Your aim should be to use as-a-Service offerings as much as you can; code as little as possible and use function-as-a-service (FaaS) for any general compute needs.
-You all of those building blocks together to create your application.
+You use all of those building blocks together to create your application.

 #### 1.13.5.1.
 Example of Serverless